 Last year, the city concluded an exhaustive overhaul of its land disposition policy, a sensitive project that required the cooperation of several independent agencies.
 New leaders are running the Department of Public Property and, soon, the Redevelopment Authority.
 And in May, the city opened a “Front Door” — intended as a single point of entry to the dizzying bureaucracy of land-owning entities — to improve the land-disposition process.

 The Front Door includes a map of publicly owned property, a searchable database, and an online purchase application form.
 City officials say it should make it easier to get publicly-owned land in the hands of qualified buyers in the future.

-All of the moves, Negrin said, is designed to more put idle, vacant land into productive use more quickly.
+All of the moves, Negrin said, are designed to put more idle, vacant land into productive use more quickly.

 "No one is dancing in the endzone," Negrin said Monday in an email.
 "We know we aren't where we need to be.
 But we are committed to it."